fastvolt/markdown/README.md

 <br>

-## 🔒 Sanitizing HTML Output
+## 🔒 Sanitizing HTML Output (XSS Protection)

-You can sanitize input HTML using the sanitize flag:
+You can sanitize input HTML and prevent cross-Site scripting (XSS) attack using the sanitize flag:

 ```php
 $markdown = Markdown::new(sanitize: true);